Tribes of Jharkhand: Literacy

-Tribal festivals in Jharkhand
+Culture

 Sarhul

 Sarhul is a spring festival celebrated when the Saal trees get new flowers on their branches.
 It is a worship of the village deity who is considered to be the protector of the tribes.
 People sing and dance when the new flowers appear.
-The deities are worshiped with saal flowers.
+The deities are worshiped with sal flowers.
 The village priest or Pahan fasts for a couple of days.
-In the early morning he takes a bath and puts on new a dhoti made of virgin cotton (kachha dhaga).
-The previous evening, the Pahan takes three new earthen pots and fills them with fresh water; the next morning he observes these earthen pots and water level inside.
-If the water level decreases he predicts that there would be famine or less rain, and if the water level is normal, that is the signal of a good rain.
+In the early morning, he takes a bath and puts on new a dhoti made of virgin cotton (kachha dhaga).
+The previous evening, the Pahan takes three new earthen pots and fills them with fresh water; the next morning he observes these earthen pots and the water level inside.
+If the water level decreases he predicts that there will be famine or less rain, and if the water level is normal, that is the signal of good rain.
 Before pooja starts, the wife of the Pahan washes his feet and gets blessings from him.
 At the pooja, Pahan offers three young roosters of different colors to one for the god — the Singbonga or Dharmesh, as the Bhumijs, Mundas, Hos and Oraons respectively address him; another for the village deities; and the third for the ancestors.
 During this pooja villagers surround the Sarna place.

 Traditional drum — Dhol, Nagara and Turhi — players keep drumming and playing along with Pahan chanting prayers to deities.
 When pooja is finished, boys carry Pahan on their shoulders and girls dancing ahead take him to his house where his wife welcomes him by washing his feet.
-Then Pahan offers Saal flowers to his wife and villagers.
-These flowers represent the brotherhood and friendship among villagers and Pahan the priest, distributes saal flowers to every villager.
-He also puts saals flowers on every house's roof which is called "phool khonsi".
-At the same time Prasad, a rice made beer called Handia, is distributed among the villagers.
+Then Pahan offers Sal flowers to his wife and villagers.
+These flowers represent the brotherhood and friendship among villagers and Pahan the priest, distributes sal flowers to every villager.
+He also puts sals flowers on every house's roof which is called "phool khonsi".
+At the same time Prasad, a rice-made beer called Handia, is distributed among the villagers.
 And the whole village celebrates with singing and dancing this festival of Sarhul.
 It goes on for weeks in this region of Chhotanagpur.
-In Kolhan region it is called "Baa Porob" meaning Flower Festival.
+In the Kolhan region it is called "Baa Porob" meaning Flower Festival.

 Baha Parab

-Baha parab is spring festival of Ho, Munda and Santal people.
+Baha parab is the spring festival of Ho, Munda and Santal people.
 Baha means flower in Munda languages.

 People worship Marang buru in jaherthan or sacred grove.